Low-FODMAP Gingersnap Cookies Recipe; Gluten-free, Dairy-free

 Sweet, spicy and so familiar.
 Low-FODMAP Gingersnaps cookies are the perfect addition to your holiday table.
 I love this recipe because it is easy and so good.

-Although the omission of high-FODMAP molasses (I substitute low-FODMAP dark corn syrup) means these cookies are a bit lighter than traditional gingersnaps, they taste absolutely perfect.
+Although the omission of high-FODMAP molasses (I substitute low-FODMAP dark corn syrup) means these cookies are a bit lighter in color than traditional gingersnaps, they taste absolutely perfect.

-Or check out over 200 more low-FODMAP recipes on my blog.
+Or check out over 400 more low-FODMAP recipes on my blog.
+IBS-friendly!

 Be healthy and happy,